Staunton Country Park: Leigh Water and its follies/structures

-The park contains a man made lake called Leigh water constructed between 1828 and 1836 on the site of a watering hole a few yards in diameter.
+The park contains a man made lake called Leigh water constructed by Staunton between 1828 and 1836 on the site of a watering hole a few yards in diameter.

 The lake is home to a number of islands, on the largest of which was a cottage used to house the under-gardener whose job it was to look after the lake area.
 A smaller island was originally home to a small fort set up for nine guns and on which the flag of the Qing dynasty was flown.
 A third island was Swan Island which as its name suggests was used for swans.

 On the North side, Water Meadow was a focus for several structures with a three arched bridge known as the Chinese Bridge built in 1830 leading onto Cottage Island.
 From the Chinese bridge visitors could gaze along a ride to Cannings Monument, built in 1832, some distance in the thicket.
 In 1832 two buildings were added; a boathouse apparently built to a Chinese design and a pergola.
 In either 1832 or 1834 an ornamental Turkish kiosk was added to the lakeside.
 It featured an onion dome surrounded by small minarets.
 On each side of the meadow were seating areas; in the west the Lookout and in the east the Green Arbour.
 In 1843 the statue of Diana, as Artemis the huntress, was place on the centre edge of the meadow.
-Gazing towards the lake she would have looked straight through the Chinese boathousw to the structures on the South side of the lake.
+Gazing towards the lake she would have looked straight through the Chinese boathouse to the structures on the South side of the lake.

 On the South Side, apart from the Fort mentioned above, a Chinese summer house was built in 1835 by the site of the lake.
 At the Western end of the lake the Corinthion Bridge, based on a design by Papworth, was added allowing visitors to access long Island.

 Under Henry Stone the lake was expanded and an extra island added.
 He also had the cottage demolished and replaced by an American garden.
 Many of the surrounding follies/structures were also removed at this point when Stone undertook his landscape changes however it may be the state of them forced demolition anyway.
 The Chinese bridge remained but alterations were made to its appearance.

 Follies

-The park originally contained a number of follies/structures, of which the following still survive:
+Apart from those listed above, the park originally contained a number of follies/structures, of which the following still survive: